-- CONTINUED - 2-33 The SRS AIRBAG can function only when the ignition switch is in the "ON" position.
+The SRS airbag can function only when the ignition switch is in the "ON" position.

-If the impact sensors in the airbag control module and the front sub sensors in both front fenders detect a certain predetermined amount of force during a frontal collision, the control module sends signals to the airbag modules instructing them to inflate the SRS AIRBAGs.
-Then both airbag modules produce gas, which instantly inflates driver's and passenger's SRS AIRBAGs.
-After the deployment, the SRS AIRBAGs immediately start to deflate so that the driver's vision is not obstructed.
-The time required from detecting impact to deflating of the SRS AIRBAGs after deployment is shorter than the blink of eye.
+If the front sub sensors inside the both front fenders and the impact sensors in the airbag control module detect a certain predetermined amount of force during a frontal collision, the control module sends signals to the airbag modules instructing them to inflate the SRS airbags.
+Then both airbag modules produce gas, which instantly inflates driver's and passenger's SRS airbags.
+After the deployment, the SRS airbags immediately start to deflate so that the driver's vision is not obstructed.
+The time required from detecting impact to the deflating SRS airbag after deployment is shorter than the blink of eye.